Michael Carrino

 Chef – Creator – Dreamer – Storyteller

-Michael Carrino, Chef and owner of Pig & Prince Restaurant, and creator of the renowned French restaurant, Passionne, is considered by many to be a pillar of the culinary world, and staple of the NJ restaurant scene.
-Carrino is known for creating progressive French-centric cuisine, utilizing both classical and modern techniques all the while remaining hungry to innovate and expand his repertoire.
+Creator, Chef and owner of Pig & Prince Restaurant and the renowned French restaurant, Passionné, and co-owner of Mike’s Pasta and Sandwich Shoppe, is considered by many to be a pillar of the culinary world, and staple of the NJ restaurant and hospitality industry.
+Carrino is known for creating progressive French-centric and Modern American cuisines, utilizing both classical and modern techniques all the while remaining hungry to innovate and expand his repertoire.
 Staying true to his Garden State roots, Carrino is steadfastly committed to using local and sustainable raw materials to keep his cuisine purely, Jersey Fresh; a direct reflection of the place in which he works, plays, and resides.
+Chef Carrino also maintains bountiful gardens of his own to use as not only a source of sustenance but a teaching tool for cooks and chefs alike.

 A graduate of the acclaimed Culinary Institute of America in Hyde Park, NY, Carrino embarked on what is now a quarter century journey starting as a dishwasher/porter and honing his craft in every corner of the kitchen working towards Executive Chef and owner.
 Carrino worked vigilantly through hotel kitchens in New Jersey, New York City and Virginia expanding his knowledge in cooking, baking, patisserie and butchery.
 Within his tenure, he helped build and maintain four and five diamond dining status’ for the likes of Benchmark Hospitality International, and the Hilton Corporation before venturing out on his own.